jas-atwal/catweb/README.md

 ## Congratulations!!! :tada:

-**You have successcully _containerised an application, tested it locally, pushed it up to a private registry, signed, scanned, and promoted the image, then deployed the application to Kubernetes_.
+**You have successfully _containerised an application, tested it locally, pushed it up to a private registry, signed, scanned, and promoted the image, then deployed the application to Kubernetes_.
 All using the Docker Enterprise Platform - the only end-to-end secure software supply chain from DEV to PROD!** :grin: